OlesiaNZ/sql/README.md

-# Practice in SQL online
+# Practice in SQL online; Basic Select

 ## Tasks:
 1. Query all columns for all American cities in the CITY table with populations larger than 100000.